django-cms/django-cms/docs/contributing/testing.rst

 It might sometimes be useful not to restart the server when creating the tests, for that you can run ``python testserver.py`` with necessary arguments in one shell and ``gulp tests:integration --no-server`` in another.
-However you would need to clean the state yourself if the test you have been writing fails.
+However you would need to clean the state yourself if the test you've been writing fails.

 *************
 Writing tests